mongodb/mongo-c-driver/src/libmongoc/doc/tutorial.rst

 The driver provides helper functions for executing MongoDB commands on client, database and collection structures.
 These functions return :doc:`cursors <mongoc_cursor_t>`; the ``_simple`` variants return booleans indicating success or failure.

-This example executes the `collStats <https://docs.mongodb.org/manual/reference/command/collStats/>`_ command against the collection "mycoll" in database "mydb".
+This example executes the `ping <https://docs.mongodb.org/manual/reference/command/ping/>`_ command against the collection "mycoll" in database "mydb".

 .. literalinclude:: ../examples/tutorial/executing.c
    :caption: Example of executing a command